 Dan Carlson's journey toward discovering Sonic Bloom began with frustration.
-As a botany student, he found himself struggling to grow plants quickly enough to meet the demands of his studies.
+As a botany student in the early 1970s, he struggled to grow plants quickly enough to meet the demands of his studies.
 Faced with the possibility of academic failure, Carlson began to explore a wide range of research across various scientific disciplines.
 His curiosity led him to uncover several intriguing findings that suggested a potential link between sound and plant growth.

 One of the critical pieces of evidence came from a report on how bird songs could positively affect plant growth.
 Additionally, Carlson discovered references to research conducted during the food shortages of the 1940s in India.
 During this time, scientists, desperate to boost crop yields, observed that playing gentle tunes seemed to accelerate plant growth.
 These seemingly disparate findings sparked Carlson's interest and set him on the path to developing Sonic Bloom.